AGI remains unsolved.

 Funding & Independence

-ARC Prize accepts general-support donations from individuals, foundations, and AI labs.
-Donations, cash or in-kind (e.g., API/compute credits), have no influence over what we test, how we test, or when we publish.
-We do not withhold, edit, or delay testing results at any donor’s request, and we publish results on a standard cadence after evaluations are complete or the model is publicly released (see “Publication Timing” below).
-Our nonprofit mission and neutrality remain unchanged.
-Results are reproducible via the ARC-AGI Benchmarking repository.
+Cash, in-kind donations (e.g., API/compute credits), or other contributions have no influence over what we test, how we test, or when we publish.
+We do not withhold, edit, or delay testing results at any sponsor's request, and we publish results on a standard cadence after evaluations are complete or the model is publicly released (see "Publication Timing" below).

 Testing Policies